sigmie/sigmie.com/docs/v0/index.md

 | "mary"       | x           |             |            |
 ```

-Elasticsearch keeps also track of **How many times a term appears in a Document**, so the bellow table is a more accurate representation of the **matching** process.
+Elasticsearch also keeps track of **How many times a term appears in a Document**, so the below table is a more accurate representation of the **matching** process.

 ```php
 | Term         | Freq   | Occurrences |